dfranx/SHADERed/README.md

 ```

 ### macOS
-**NOTE: macOS is not officially supported by me + some features are not supported on macOS**
+**NOTE: macOS is not officially supported by me + some features are not implemented for macOS**

 Install all the libraries that are needed: